Current Activities

 I continue to write journal articles and chapters in other books.
 They are linked here.
 Also, I write blogs on current topics, from a constructive conflict perspective.
 They are posted on Huffington Post, Foreign Policy in Focus, and elsewhere.
 Many are accessible here.

-I continue to make presentations in conjunction with PARCC functions, at professional meetings, at other universities and research centers.
-Videos of some of these can be accessed through the PARCC website, the Maxwell School YouTube Channel, or by the Links button on this website.
+Videos of Presentations in conjunction with PARCC functions, at professional meetings, at other universities and research centers can be accessed through the PARCC website, the Maxwell School YouTube Channel, or by the Links button on this website.
 These include talks at George Mason’s School of Conflict Analysis and Resolution (March 7, 2010) , an interview as one of Parents of the Field, conducted on April19, 2006, the University of Manitoba’s Mauro Center for Peace and Justice (March 17, 2014), at the Manlius Senior Centre (April 9, 2014), and later presentations..